JesseChomba/my-pettiness-app/README.md

 This fun, single-page React application takes your grievances, sends them to the Google Gemini API for a humorous analysis, and gives you a "pettiness score" from 0 to 100, complete with a witty judgment and some questionable advice.
 (Note this was Heavily and i mean heavily inspired by an Artifact on Claude, but I made some changes to the theme and of course the model used since I don't have the 🤑💵 to pay for a claude API key)

+Check out a fully working version of it deployed to vercel on: https://my-pettiness-app.vercel.app/

 ## Features

 *   **AI-Powered Analysis:** Leverages the Google Gemini API to provide unique and humorous feedback on any grievance.